 To submit your application, you will need to provide us with one set of certified copies, one set of plain copies and your signed application form.

 You can come to the legalisation office at the Embassy in London or the Consulate General in Edinburgh to have the copies of your documents certified and to hand in your application in person.
-The legalisation office will then forward your application to the competent authority.
+The legalisation office will then forward your application to the competent department.
 Please note that the staff of the legalisation office cannot provide any advice on citizenship matters.
 If you have any questions before submitting your application, contact the Embassy or Consulate General.

 No appointment is required for certifications.
 Certification is free of charge for all citizenship applications at the Embassy or Consulate General.

 Alternatively, you can contact a German Honorary Consul near you for certifications.
 This may incur a fee.

 For the certification of your copies and documents you will need to bring: